 Performance qualification should be conducted at least in the warm and cold periods of the year to verify heating and cooling system operation.
 If the heating, ventilation, and air conditioning system is equipped with an automatic switchover between heating and cooling modes, it is necessary to perform qualification three times a year:

-• During transition period: autumn/winter or winter/spring, when the temperature at night drops below the storage temperature, and during the daytime - above the storage temperature.
+During a transition period: autumn/winter or winter/spring, when the temperature at night drops below the storage temperature, and during the daytime - above the storage temperature.

 Warehouse requalification